Contrast-Security-OSS/docs/content/admin/teamserver/config/integration/SSO.md

 If an Org Admin decides to set up SSO, it is important to note the following:

-Contrast does not support user provisioning, therefore all users must have an existing account in TeamServer before switching the authentication method.
+Contrast does not support user provisioning, therefore all users must have an existing account in TeamServer before authenticating with SSO.
 Additionally, if users are identified with a user ID rather than an email address, those accounts won’t automatically transfer over to the SSO configuration and will need to be recreated.

 ### Setup